This Is What To Feed Baby Birds — And How To Feed Them | PawTracks

-It can be nerve-wracking to find a baby bird all alone, but don’t panic right away.
-Plenty of little birdies get temporarily separated and then reunited with their parents with no harm done.
-Sometimes, though, you might need to step in.
-If you’re wondering how to feed a baby bird, there are a few important things you should know.
-Baby birds eat what their parents had for dinner, since the mom and dad birds burp food into the mouth of their offspring.
-These tiny flyers have trouble digesting whole food, which is why they instead need to consume vomit (gross but nutritious).
-That means any time they are fed by a human, we must mimic their natural food.
-It’s best left up to the professionals, and you should always try to place the nestling with a rehabilitator first.
+If you’re wondering how to feed a baby bird, there are a few important things you need to know.
+Baby birds usually eat what their parents eat for dinner, since the parent has to burp its food into the mouth of its offspring.
+Birds cannot break down food at birth, so their parents must first partially digest the food to make it safe for chicks.
+Since baby birds are dependent on their parents not only for food but also for instructions on how to be a bird, it is essential that it stays with them.
+So, if you find a baby bird on the ground, try to bring it back to the nest rather than looking after it yourself.
+If you cannot return the bird to its nest, contact a rehabilitation center that can take care of it.

-If you’re raising domestic birds or are licensed to take care of wild animals, however, then it’s important to know how and what to feed baby birds — and even how to make DIY baby bird food.
+If you’re raising domestic birds or are licensed to take care of wild animals, however, then it’s important to know how and what to feed baby birds — and sometimes, even learn how to DIY baby bird food.

 Consult the experts if you think a baby bird isn’t being fed

+If you find a baby bird that does not seem to be fed, look for an hour or two to see if its parents provide food for it again.
+Note that the mother bird only needs a few seconds to feed its baby, so inattentive observers could miss several feeding cycles.
+However, if one parent bird has to look after several baby birds in different places, parental visits could be irregular.
+When the baby bird is fed, you can be sure that its parents have provided its needs, and there is no unnecessary intervention if the baby bird does not appear injured or sick.

-If, however, the baby bird does not appear to be fed and becomes increasingly weak, find a licensed rehabber to provide the appropriate care.
-They’ll walk you through the right steps to get the bird to a safe place — it may even be raised with members of its own kind.
+Step 1: If the baby bird does not appear to be fed and becomes increasingly weak and lazy, the first step should be to find a licensed rehabilitator to provide, or guide you through, the appropriate care.

-There’s a chance you’ll have to jump in and offer food while waiting to meet up with the experts, and it is essential to know what a baby bird needs before you get started.
-Since each wild bird has its own diet, different types of food can serve as an emergency ration if necessary.
+Step 2: If you have found a baby bird that needs to be fed but does not have contact with its parents or an animal rehabilitator, it is essential to know what a baby bird needs a portion of food similar to its natural diet.
+While each wild bird has its own diet, different types of food can serve as an emergency ration if necessary.

 What to feed a baby bird

-In nature, baby birds eat exactly what adult birds eat: Worms, insects, and seeds.
-However, you might need to get creative if you don’t have sufficient crickets lying around.
-Try to determine what species you have and then let that guide you to selecting the right ingredients.
-For an herbivore, that might mean finely chopped fruits and vegetables (such as corn or peas).
-On the meat side, as wild as it sounds, we recommend dog food that has been soaked in water (see our recipe below).
+In nature, baby birds eat the same things that their parents eat: Worms, insects, and seeds.
+However, chicks can eat different types of food if they are taken care of by whoever found them.
+You could use puppy food soaked in water until it’s like a sponge.
+Moist dog or cat food can also be used in a jam when at room temperature.
+You can also use finely chopped fruits and vegetables (such as corn or peas) and even small insects.

-Remember that baby birds have very different nutritional needs than adult birds.
-Feeding them whole worms or commercial bird seed will harm them.
-As a baby bird grows, its diet can be adapted to more raw meat, giving them the protein they need.
-As for water, a baby bird gets plenty from the food it eats, so don’t try to make it drink additional liquids.
+It is equally essential to recognize that baby birds have very different nutritional needs than adult birds.
+What an adult bird eats can harm its young.
+As a baby bird grows, its diet can be adapted to more raw meat, giving them the protein that’s needed.
+As for water, a baby bird gets what it needs from the food it eats.

 Food suitable for baby birds: